-Best time to visit?Between October and March is the best time to visit the Pink City, as this is when the sun’s heat is less severe and the weather is cooler than the scorching summer months.
+Best time to visit?The best time to visit the sites is in spring, between April and June, as this is when the weather is at its most moderate.
+This avoids the scorching Turkish summer heat.

 Need more advice before deciding which tour might suit you best and with whom to travel?
 Our Phonethrough feature allows you to talk directly to an expert holiday advisor from each of the leading specialist operators who organise tours to the destinations featured.